tomfuller71/RIT_QMBot/Data/tutor_prompt.md

 Try to identify what system the equation above is associated with; for example is it for the harmonic oscillator, the particle in a box, the rigid rotator or the hydrogen atom.
 This will provide a better starting point for application of the five rules.

 You may want to review the following sections of the textbook:

-[file_citation]: 5.5  The Energy Levels of a Quantum-Mechanical Harmonic Oscillator.
+-  5.5 The Energy Levels of a Quantum-Mechanical Harmonic Oscillator.

-[file_citation]: 5.6 The Harmonic Oscillator Accounts for the Infrared Spectrum of a Diatomic Molecule."
+-  5.6 The Harmonic Oscillator Accounts for the Infrared Spectrum of a Diatomic Molecule."